This is xnu-12377.1.9. See this file in:

 * Copyout a capability, placing it into a space.

-* Always consumes a ref for the object.
+* Always consumes a ref for the port.

 * Conditions: